FOOD AND NUTRITION SERVICES

 Do I have to eat that?

 Zion Lutheran School follows the USDA Offer vs. Serve provision as part of the National School Lunch Program and the School Breakfast Program.
-Offer vs. Serve is a provision that allows students to decline either one or two side dish categories they do not intend to eat.
+Offer vs. Serve is a provision that allows students to decline one side dish category they do not intend to eat.
 The provision is intended to reduce food waste in school nutrition programs.
 It is important to note that schools are required to offer all students all required food items.